Contributing to the development of communities

 VINCI Airports’ competitive position

-VINCI Airports is one of the top five international players in the airport sector with 35 airports operated worldwide.
-The main listed companies in the sector are Aena (concession holder of Madrid airport), French group ADP, Fraport (concession holder of Frankfurt airport) and MAHB (concession holder of Kuala Lumpur airport).
+VINCI Airports is the leading private operator and one of the top four international players in the airport sector with 45 airports operated worldwide.
+The main listed companies in the sector are Aena, Groupe ADP and Fraport.

-In Europe, VINCI Airports operates 10 airports in Portugal (51.8 million passengers) and 12 airports in France (18.2 million passengers), including Lyon-Saint Exupéry and Lyon-Bron since November 2016 (10.3 million passengers).
+In Europe, VINCI Airports operates 10 airports in Portugal (55.3 million passengers) and 12 airports in France (19.9 million passengers), including Lyon-Saint Exupéry (11 million passengers).

-In Japan, VINCI Airports holds the concession, as part of a consortium with Japanese partners, for the two Osaka airports (43.6 million passengers).
+In Asia, VINCI Airports operates the three airports in Cambodia (10.6 million passengers) and holds the concession, as part of a consortium with Japanese partners, for the three airports in the Kansai region of Japan (48.3 million passengers).

 In Latin America, VINCI Airports holds concessions for Deputado Luís Eduardo Magalhães Airport in Salvador, Brazil (8 million passengers), Daniel Oduber Quirós International Airport in Liberia, Costa Rica (1.1 million passengers) and six airports in the Dominican Republic (5 million passengers).